-Keywords: atom, atomic number, atomic Structure, atomic theory, building blocks, chemical property, compounds, electric charge, electron, element, gas, isotope, liquid, matter, mixture, molecule, neutron, periodic table, proton, solid, solution
+Keywords: atom, atomic number, atomic structure, atomic theory, building blocks, chemical property, compounds, electric charge, electron, element, gas, isotope, liquid, matter, mixture, molecule, neutron, periodic table, proton, solid, solution

-Copyright© 2009 by Regents of the University of Colorado.
-The contents of these digital library curricula were developed under a grant from the Fund for the Improvement of Postsecondary Education (FIPSE), U.S. Department of Education, and National Science Foundation GK-12 grant no. 0338326.
+The contents of these digital library curricula were developed under grants from the Fund for the Improvement of Postsecondary Education (FIPSE), U.S. Department of Education, and the National Science Foundation (GK-12 grant no. 0338326).
 However, these contents do not necessarily represent the policies of the U.S. Department of Education or National Science Foundation, and you should not assume endorsement by the federal government.